- Reference Number: HEY-963/2022

 Immediately after the operation there may be a little discomfort, some spots of blood from the nose and some facial bruising at the site of the operation (this would be expected to resolve within 2 – 4 weeks).
 Occasionally, a pressure bandage will be placed over the site of the operation to reduce the bruising.
 This will be removed before you go home.
 Usually you can go home the day after surgery.

 In order to prevent infection you will be prescribed eye drops or ointment for two weeks and possibly antibiotic tablets to take for 5 – 7 days.
 Some patients are also prescribed a nasal steroid spray twice a day.

 The first clinic appointment is 7 – 10 days after surgery to remove the stitches if they have been used.
 The second appointment will be 6 – 8 weeks after surgery to remove the tubes in the outpatient department.
 A final check is usually made six months after surgery when you will be discharged from our care if all is well.

 If you do develop bleeding from the nose that will not stop, do not dab the nose but hold the end of the nose tightly.
-If bleeding carries on then attend your nearest casualty department immediately, also contact Ward 35 to let us know that you are having a problem on telephone number (01482) 816658 or 608788 (8.30 am – 5.00 pm, Monday to Friday) or Out-of-Hours (01482) 604346 (Please listen to full voice message on how to access emergency out of hours service).
+If bleeding carries on then attend your nearest emergency department immediately, also contact Ward 35 to let us know that you are having a problem on telephone number (01482) 816658 or 608788 (8.30 am – 5.00 pm, Monday to Friday) or Out-of-Hours (01482) 604346 (Please listen to full voice message on how to access emergency out of hours service).